Athang9/RetailPulse/README.md

 ## Key Business Insight

-**A 30% average sell-through rate with near-zero forecast variance indicates an allocation problem — not a demand problem.**
+**A 30% average sell-through rate with near-zero forecast variance indicates an allocation problem, not a demand problem.**

 When stores are selling roughly what was planned (low forecast variance) but only clearing 30% of available inventory (low sell-through), the issue is not that customers aren't buying.
 The issue is that the right products are being sent to the wrong stores.
 Reallocating slow-moving inventory from underperforming stores to high sell-through stores before season end reduces markdown exposure and protects margin.

 ---

-## AI/BI Genie — Natural Language Queries
+## AI/BI Genie: Natural Language Queries

 A Genie Space is configured on all 3 gold views.
 Sample questions: